tomlu/git-host/README.md

 	git host add --account bigco --hostname bitbucket --username admin@bigco.com --password 12345

 	# Set this account as the default account for this repository
-	git host set-default bigco
+	git host set-default --account bigco

-	# Create a new repo
+	# Create a new repo using the default account
 	git host create-repo bigproj --private --description "Our new awesome project"